 Alkaline water is said to help counteract the acid that’s found in your bloodstream.
 It’s thought that drinking water with a higher pH can increase your metabolism and improve your body’s ability to absorb vital nutrients.

 In general, alkaline water may have a hydrating effect on your body.
-It may also improve symptoms of acid reflux.
+For some people, it might also improve symptoms related to stomach acid reflux.

 There currently isn’t any scientific evidence to support the idea that alkaline water can treat or prevent cancer.

-If you have cancer, it shouldn’t affect your pH levels.
-Cancerous cells do produce lactic acid, but it isn’t enough to alter the pH level of your entire body.
+If you have cancer, it shouldn’t drastically affect your overall pH level.
+Cancerous cells do produce lactic acid, but it usually isn’t enough to alter the pH level of your entire body.

 In general, there’s very little research about the way alkalinity affects the human body.
-A high level of alkaline water is said to be harmful to animals and plants, though.
+A high level of alkalinity in water is said to be potentially harmful to one’s health, though.

-Other risks include becoming more vulnerable to getting parasites within your small intestine.
-Your body may also have difficulty digesting proteins and absorbing nutrients.
+Other risks include becoming more vulnerable to bacterial overgrowth and other germs causing infection within your small intestine.
+Your body may also have difficulty digesting and absorbing nutrients.

-If you are currently experiencing any kidney problems or have a chronic diagnosis related to the function of your kidneys, consult your doctor before use.
+If you’re currently experiencing any kidney problems or have a chronic diagnosis related to the function of your kidneys, consult your doctor before use.
 This type of water may be harmful to you.

 There isn’t scientific evidence to suggest that this has a positive impact on cancer treatments or health.
 Because of this, alkaline water typically isn’t considered a covered healthcare expense by your insurance provider.